 Why Aerospace Materials?

-What is going on in Aerospace Materials Research at Illinois?
+What is some of the current research in Aerospace Materials at Illinois?

 The research being conducted at Illinois in aerospace materials is very diverse.
 Several projects focus on characterizing experimentally and computationally the constitutive and failure properties of a wide range of materials at various length and time scales, and under a wide variety of loading conditions, from fatigue to impact.
 Other research projects focus on the development of novel manufacturing techniques, and on the design, manufacture and assessment of biomimetic, multifunctional materials.